-- Pre-ice core CO2 is estimated from different proxies (δ^{11} B, B/Ca, stomata, δ^{13} C {ORG}) which rather low resolution and large uncertainties. - Validation with model-based $\Delta T = f(\delta^{18}O)$ and theory on radiative forcing highlights "good" and "weak" CO2 proxies. - Faint Young Sun Paradox can be explained if continental weathering acts as a thermostat, which dampens climate change. - Silicate weathering extracts CO2 from the atmosphere and puts it in the ocean sediments. - Carbonate weathering does not extract CO2 from the atmosphere. - From 3 hypothesis (Spreading-rate, Uplift/weathering, Polar Landmass) two are consistent with timing of Earth's cooling. - New data weakens weathering hypothesis and Faint Young Sun Paradox.
+- Pre-ice core CO2 is estimated from different proxies (δ^{11} B, B/Ca, stomata, δ^{13} C {ORG}) which rather low resolution and large uncertainties. - Validation with model-based $\Delta T = f(\delta^{18}O)$ and theory on radiative forcing highlights "good" and "weak" CO2 proxies. - Faint Young Sun Paradox can be explained if continental weathering acts as a thermostat, which dampens climate change. - Silicate weathering extracts CO2 from the atmosphere and puts it in the ocean sediments. - Carbonate weathering does not extract CO2 from the atmosphere. - New data weakens weathering hypothesis and Faint Young Sun Paradox.